api7/apisix-mesh-agent/docs/the-internal-of-apisix-mesh-agent.md

 ## Adaptor

 Adaptor is the abstraction of data translator.
 It converts data from one type to another.
-There is not a superclass defintion for it because it depends on the original type.
+There is not a superclass definition for it because it depends on the original type.
 It's used by Provisioner, so one Provisioner should have a matched Adaptor.
 Take xDS for example, there is a `XDSAdaptor` for the xDS version 3.